harmony-dev/eth2.0-benchmarks/0_beacon-chain.md

 # Beacon chain benchmarks

-This page contains description and analysis of data measured on execution of [Beacin chain spec](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/core/0_beacon-chain.md).
+This page contains description and analysis of data measured from execution of [Beacin chain spec](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/core/0_beacon-chain.md).

 ## Tooling
 Data in following sections has been collected with usage of [benchmaker](https://github.com/harmony-dev/beacon-chain-java/wiki/Benchmaker), a helper tool that benchmarking beacon chain spec.